apache/ignite-3/modules/sql-engine/README.md

 Every task submitted to this pool is compute-heavy.
 The task should be limited to the reasonable size of computation to give a chance to others to make progress.

-The size of this pool was chosen by a dice roll and hardcoded to 4, and should be moved to configuration in the future.
+The size of this pool was chosen by a dice roll and hardcoded to 4.
 The pool is named ‘sql-execution-pool’.

 ## Query Execution Flow